aiyer07/karat-challenge/README.md

 brew install yarn
 ```
 4. Remaining prereqs can be acquired by running  `yarn install`
+5. Run `docker network create dock-net` to create an external docker network used for all the containers
 ### Usage
 This project is setup as a mono-repo and includes all the components necessary to run a full-stack application.
 There are also several users preseeded in the database.

 #### Turn on Web-App
 1. Run `docker-compose up -d dashboard` to enable the frotnend app, backend (hasura) and database (postgres).